xavier-kong/Full-Stack-Open-Exercises/part3/phonebook-backend/README.md

 # Link to online application

-This exercise was hosted on Heroku at
+This exercise was deployed on Heroku at

 https://gentle-ocean-20972.herokuapp.com/